Whole House Fan Sizing Calculator

 CFM = 14400 ร— 30 60 = 7200

 The estimated requirement is 7,200 CFM.
 In the calculator's built-in classification, that falls into the large fan range.
-That does not automatically mean one specific product is correct, but it tells you that a small fan would likely be undersized for this target.
-You would then check whether the attic has enough vent area, whether the fan's sound level is acceptable, and whether your climate and usage pattern justify such a high airflow rate.
+That does not automatically mean a single specific model is the right choice, but it does show that a small unit would likely be undersized for this target.
+At that point, you would check whether the attic has enough vent area, whether the sound level is acceptable, and whether your climate and usage pattern really justify such a high airflow rate.

-For a smaller example, imagine a 1,000 square foot cottage with 8-foot ceilings and a target of 15 ACH.
+For a smaller whole house fan sizing example, imagine a 1,000 square foot cottage with 8-foot ceilings and a target of 15 ACH.
 The volume is 8,000 cubic feet, and the required airflow is 2,000 CFM.
-That is a much more modest requirement and may be met by a compact fan operating quietly.
-Comparing these two examples shows how strongly the result depends on both house size and the ACH target.
-A larger home with a low ACH target can sometimes need a similar fan size to a smaller home with a high ACH target.
+That is a much lighter requirement and may be handled by a compact fan operating quietly.
+Looking at both examples side by side shows how strongly the result depends on house size and the selected ACH target.
+A larger house with a low ACH setting can sometimes call for a similar fan size to a smaller house that is being flushed more aggressively.

-This calculator uses a simplified volume-based method.
-That makes it practical and easy to use, but it also means the result is an estimate rather than a complete design analysis.
-The formula assumes the home can actually move the required air through open windows, interior pathways, the attic, and the attic vents.
-If any of those paths are restricted, the installed system may not deliver the expected airflow even if the fan's nameplate rating appears large enough.
+This whole house fan sizing calculator uses a simplified volume-based method.
+That makes it practical and easy to apply, but it also means the answer is an estimate rather than a complete design analysis.
+The formula assumes the home can actually move the calculated air through open windows, interior pathways, the attic, and the attic vents.
+If any of those paths are restricted, the installed system may not deliver the airflow you expect even when the fan's nameplate rating appears large enough.

-The calculation also assumes that average ceiling height is a reasonable stand-in for the true interior volume.
-In homes with cathedral ceilings, lofts, open stairwells, or large two-story spaces, using a simple average may understate or overstate the real air volume.
-Likewise, the calculator does not distinguish between rooms that are well connected to airflow and rooms that are isolated by closed doors or narrow hallways.
+The calculation also assumes that the average ceiling height is a reasonable stand-in for the true interior volume.
+In homes with cathedral ceilings, lofts, open stairwells, or large two-story rooms, a simple average may understate or overstate the real air volume.
+The calculator also does not distinguish between rooms that are directly connected to airflow and rooms that are partially isolated by closed doors or narrow hallways.
 Real comfort depends on how air moves through the occupied spaces, not just on the total cubic footage.

 Climate and operating conditions matter as well.
-Whole house fans are most effective when outdoor air is cooler than indoor air and humidity is acceptable.
-In hot and humid climates, bringing in large amounts of outdoor air may not improve comfort the way it does in dry climates with cool evenings.
-The calculator does not account for humidity, solar gain, insulation level, thermal mass, or the timing of outdoor temperature swings.
-It estimates airflow only; it does not predict exact indoor temperature reduction.
+Whole house fans are most effective when outdoor air is cooler than indoor air and the humidity is reasonable.
+In hot, humid climates, bringing in a large amount of outside air may not improve comfort the way it does in dry climates with cool evenings.
+This calculator does not account for humidity, solar gain, insulation level, thermal mass, or the timing of outdoor temperature swings.
+It estimates airflow only; it does not predict the exact temperature drop inside the home.

-Safety is another important limitation.
-Whole house fans can create pressure differences that may affect fireplaces, gas water heaters, furnaces, and other combustion appliances.
-If a home has equipment that could backdraft, installation and operation should be reviewed carefully.
+Safety is another important limitation of whole house fan sizing.
+A powerful fan can create pressure differences that affect fireplaces, gas water heaters, furnaces, and other combustion appliances.
+If a home contains equipment that could backdraft, installation and operation should be reviewed carefully.
 The calculator does not evaluate combustion safety, code compliance, electrical requirements, or structural installation details.
 Those issues should be checked before purchase and especially before installation.

 Finally, fan ratings themselves can vary.
-Manufacturer CFM values may be measured under specific test conditions that differ from your home.
+Manufacturer CFM figures may be measured under conditions that are different from what your home provides.
 Noise ratings, shutter losses, duct losses, and control settings can all influence real-world performance.
 For that reason, the best use of this calculator is as an informed first estimate.
-It helps you understand the scale of airflow you need, compare options intelligently, and ask better questions when reviewing product data or consulting an installer.
+It helps you understand the scale of airflow you need, compare options more intelligently, and ask better questions when reviewing product data or speaking with an installer.

-Once you have an estimated CFM target, compare several fan models rather than choosing the first unit that matches the number.
-Look at airflow, sound level, motor type, control options, and required vent area together.
+Once you have a CFM target from the whole house fan sizing calculator, compare several fan models instead of choosing the first unit that matches the number.
+Look at airflow, sound level, motor type, control options, and the vent area required by the manufacturer.
 Belt-driven fans are often quieter, especially at lower speeds, while direct-drive models can be simpler and more compact.
-Some systems include insulated doors or dampers that reduce winter heat loss when the fan is not in use.
+Some systems include insulated doors or dampers that help reduce winter heat loss when the fan is idle.
 Others offer variable-speed controls so you can run the fan gently on mild nights and more aggressively when the house has stored a lot of daytime heat.

 Installation quality has a major effect on comfort.
 A well-mounted fan with proper sealing, vibration control, and adequate attic venting usually performs better and sounds better than a poorly installed unit of the same nominal size.
 Homeowners should also think about maintenance.
 Dust on blades, worn belts, or neglected shutters can reduce performance over time.
 Seasonal inspection is a good habit, especially before the warm season begins.
 If the fan opening is in the ceiling, an insulated cover can help reduce unwanted heat transfer during colder months.

-Used thoughtfully, a whole house fan can be part of a broader cooling strategy.
+Used thoughtfully, a whole house fan can be part of a larger cooling strategy.
 Closing windows and shades during the hottest part of the day, then ventilating when outdoor temperatures drop, often works better than running the fan continuously.
-Homes with large daily temperature swings benefit the most.
-In those conditions, the fan can flush out stored heat from indoor air, furnishings, and upper-level spaces before the next day begins.
-The calculator helps you size the equipment, but good operating habits help you get the most value from it.
+Homes with large daily temperature swings tend to benefit the most.
+In those conditions, the fan can flush out heat that has been stored in indoor air, furnishings, and upper-level spaces before the next day starts.
+The calculator helps size the equipment, but good operating habits are what make the system feel worthwhile in everyday use.